 Unlike their foreign competitors, U.S. oil firms can remain profitable if prices trade in the $30 to $35 range – other countries need a barrel of crude to be priced in the $50 to $60 area.
 Should prices fall further, the U.S. is still in good shape.

 To 2019 and Beyond

 As Goldman Sachs has proven, it is immensely difficult to predict the future.
 Even when it used artificial intelligence to run one million possibilities of the World Cup tournament, the company ended up with egg on its face.
 It is easier to go long in the markets than to garner some quick cash, but in our one-hour dry cleaning, instant coffee, microwave dinner society, we want gains now, not tomorrow.
 Nobody could have expected 2018 to unfold as it did, unless you’re a perma-bear.
-In that case, you always have a large inventory of razor blades.We value your comments!
-Please weigh in on our comment section below.
+In that case, you always have a large inventory of razor blades.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com